-Quantify major materials and identify important sources.
-Based on mass and area ratios to space volume, target products should be selected for careful review, specification, and installation.

-Some sources will be important although small in area or mass.
+Quantify major materials and identify important sources

+Based on mass and area ratios to space volume, the highest ratio products and materials should be selected as "target" products for careful review, specification, and installation.
+Some other products or pollutant sources will also be important although small in area or mass.
 These include many wet products such as paints, sealants, adhesives, caulks, and chemical additives.

-Identify major material selection criteria and alternatives.
+Identify major material selection criteria and alternatives

 Criteria include emissions when new and service lifetime for estimating total occupant exposure; acoustic, energy, lighting, aesthetics, maintenance, cost, and other factors.
 Data are available on the emissions of many products and, increasingly, manufacturers are recognizing the need to provide data on the emissions from their products.
 Low total emissions is useful for screening but compound specific emission rates are necessary to address health, irritation, and odor effects.